gnzlbg/static_vector/README.md

 use it to overload the `resize` method and the sized constructor.
 The effect is the same.

+### Iterator invalidation

+Since the elements are allocated on the stack, the iterator invalidation rules are different to that of `std::vector`.
+For example:

+- moving a vector into another vector, invalidates all iterators,
+- swapping two vectors invalidates all iterators,
+- inserting elements does not invalidate iterators.

 ### Proposed API

 ```c++